 Yes, you can sue if your baby is born with listeriosis and the illness can be linked to a food product tainted with Listeria monocytogenes eaten by the mother while pregnant.
 Food companies and retailers can be sued for selling contaminated food, and as a parent, you have the right to file a lawsuit on behalf of your baby.

-Attorneys Fred Pritzker and Brendan Flaherty recently won several million dollars on behalf of a baby who was born prematurely and diagnosed with this infection.
+Attorney Fred Pritzker recently won several million dollars on behalf of a baby who was born prematurely and diagnosed with this infection.
 The newborn was hospitalized for four weeks.
 His mother had unknowingly eaten a contaminated product when she was pregnant.

 “We represented a client who suffered permanent disability because a food company sold a contaminated product,” said attorney Fred Pritzker, who won $4.5 million on behalf of this client.

-You can contact Fred for a free consultation using the form below and find out if you can sue on behalf of your little one for compensation and justice.
+You can contact Fred for a free consultation at 1-888-377-8900 or use the form below and find out if you can sue on behalf of your child for compensation and justice.

 Contact Our Law Firm for Help if Your Baby was Born with Listeriosis